devdattakulkarni/Cloud-Native-Computing/assignment4/README.txt

 8) Build container and push to GCR
    - Update build.sh and then
    - ./build.sh
+     - If you are Mac with ARM processor then the build.sh by default will build image for ARM architecture The GKE cluster, by default create x86 worker nodes.
+There is mismatch in the processor architecture of the image.
+       This leads to "ErrImagePull" when you do "kubectl describe pod <pod-name> -n greetings1".
+       The way to solve this is to add "--platform=linux/x86" flag (verify this) to the "docker build":

 9) Create the Greeting Kind:
    1. Update greetings-service-composition.yaml (see assignment requirements)